arnav-s/metl-sim/rosetta_protocol_metlv2/README.md

 core.scoring.ScoreFunctionFactory: SCOREFUNCTION: ref2015
 ```

-- 2) The repack only selects the mutated residue as `55 A PIKAA A` in resfile only allows redesign at position 55.
+2) The repack only selects the mutated residue.
+The command `55 A PIKAA A`
+in `mutation.resfile` only allows design at position 55, which restricts the allowed repacking.

 ```angular2html
 core.pack.interaction_graph.interaction_graph_factory: Instantiating PDInteractionGraph